nutanix-cloud-native/opendocs/docs/guides/openshift/install/assisted_installer/assisted.md

     Your OCP cluster's name becomes a subdomain in your DNS zone ``example.com``.
 All OCP cluster related lookups are located within subdomain.

       - Main domain -  ``example.com``  (can be any domain name but needs to be existing and contactable)
-      - Sub domain - ``xyz.example.com`` (xyz is your OCP cluster's name)
+      - Sub domain - ``xyz-assisted-cluster.example.com`` (xyz is your OCP cluster's name)

-    1. Logon to your environment's Windows DNS server

-    2. We will add the following entries to DNS server using the two consecutive IPs you found in the previous section
+    In your environment's DNS server, configure the following DNS entries using the two consecutive IPs you found in the previous section:

+    Configure the ``A`` record DNS entry for OCP Kubernetes cluster's API

     ``` { .bash .no-copy }
-        10.38.18.219   api.your_ocp_cluster_subdomain.example.com
+    10.38.18.219 == api.xyz-assisted-cluster.example.com
-        10.38.18.220   *.apps.your_ocp_cluster_subdomain.example.com

     ```

+    Configure the wildcard ``A`` record DNS entry for the OCP cluster's Ingress

+    ``` { .bash .no-copy }
+    10.38.18.220 == *.xyz-assisted-cluster.example.com
+    ```

     !!!warning
               Use IP addresses from your Nutanix cluster's CIDR.

               The IP addresses in the following commands are used as an example.
 You should use IP address details that belong to your Nutanix cluster.

-    3. Open PowerShell as Administrator and create the two A records

-        === "Command template"

-            ```PowerShell title="Add the API A record - use your own subdomain"
-            Add-DnsServerResourceRecordA -Name api.<your_ocp_cluster_subdomain> -IPv4Address <your API IP> -ZoneName example.com -ZoneScope example.com
-            ```
-            ```PowerShell title="Add the apps Ingress A record - use your own subdomain"
-            Add-DnsServerResourceRecordA -Name *.apps.<your_ocp_cluster_subdomain> -IPv4Address <your Ingress IP> -ZoneName example.com -ZoneScope example.com
-            ```

-        === "Command example"

-            ```PowerShell title="Sample commands with 'xyz' as a subdomain and your OCP cluster name"
-            Add-DnsServerResourceRecordA -Name api.xyz -IPv4Address 10.38.18.219 -ZoneName example.com -ZoneScope example.com
-            Add-DnsServerResourceRecordA -Name *.apps.xyz -IPv4Address 10.38.18.220 -ZoneName example.com -ZoneScope example.com
-            ```

-    4. Test name resolution for added entries

-        ```PowerShell hl_lines="6 13 20"
-        nslookup api.xyz.example.com
-        Server: dc.example.com
-        Address: 10.38.18.203

-        Name: api.xyz.example.com
-        Address: 10.38.18.219
-        #
-        nslookup myapp.apps.xyz.example.com
-        Server: dc.example.com
-        Address: 10.38.18.203

-        Name: myapp.apps.xyz.example.com
-        Address: 10.38.18.220
-        #
-        nslookup pc.example.com
-        Server: dc.example.com
-        Address: 10.38.18.203

-        Name: pc.example.com
-        Address: 10.38.3.201
-        ```
     </body>
     </div>
     </details>